informationretrieval19/SimpsonsSearch/README.md

 - The green search button ('SearchAdvancedOnlyInText') uses Query Refinement for a certain amount of topics (topics 15-50).
 Only script lines will be searched (mainly dialogue).

-- The yellow search button ('SearchAdvancedAllTerms') uses the same Query Refinement, but will search in all fields (location, characters.)
+- The yellow search button ('SearchAdvancedAllTerms') uses the same Query Refinement, but will search in all fields (location, characters).

 - The matching terms between query and documents will be highlighted in bold.